 Washington, D.C.
 20201

 The vast majority of the over one billion doses of vaccines manufactured worldwide each year are given to healthy babies, children and adults.
 Thus, it is critical that vaccines be demonstrated to be safe and effective.
 FDA demands that vaccines undergo a rigorous and extensive development program in the laboratory, as well as in animal studies and human clinical trials, to determine their safety and effectiveness.
-Highly trained FDA scientists and clinicians carefully review all the information in a marketing application before approval and use by the public.
-Prior to licensure, as part of FDA’s review, FDA takes all the ingredients into account, including the active ingredients as well as other substances.
-After FDA approves a vaccine, FDA and CDC continuously monitor its safety.
+Highly trained FDA scientists and clinicians carefully evaluate all of the information in a marketing application and make a determination whether to license (approve) a vaccine before it can be used in the United States.
+Prior to licensure, as part of FDA’s evaluation, FDA takes all of the ingredients of a vaccine into account, including the active ingredients as well as other substances.
+After FDA approves a vaccine, FDA continuously monitors its safety.

-Aluminum salts are incorporated into some vaccine formulations as an adjuvant to enhance the immune response in the vaccinated individual.
+Aluminum salts are incorporated into some vaccine formulations as an adjuvant.
+An adjuvant is a substance added to some vaccines to enhance the immune response of vaccinated individuals.
 The aluminum salts in some U.S. licensed vaccines are aluminum hydroxide, aluminum phosphate, alum (potassium aluminum sulfate), or mixed aluminum salts.
 For example: aluminum salts are used in DTaP vaccines, the pneumococcal conjugate vaccine, and hepatitis B vaccines.

 Aluminum adjuvant containing vaccines have a demonstrated safety profile of over six decades of use and have only uncommonly been associated with severe local reactions.
 Of note, the most common source of exposure to aluminum is from eating food or drinking water.

-Yes, there is one other adjuvant used in one U.S. licensed vaccine.
-Cervarix, a vaccine licensed by FDA on October 16, 2009, to prevent cervical cancer caused by human papillomavirus types 16 and 18, includes AS04 in its formulation.
+Yes.
+Cervarix, a vaccine to prevent cervical cancer caused by human papillomavirus types 16 and 18, includes AS04 in its formulation.
 AS04 is a combination of aluminum hydroxide and monophosphoryl lipid A (MPL).
 MPL is a purified fat-like substance.